zhosde/bikepacker/README.md

 - A website for cycling & camping fans
 - A publishing platform for checking/posting cycle routes and camping info
-- Only registered user can check details, create, edit, delete and comment each post
+- Only registered user can check details, create, edit, delete and *comment each post (future planned feature)*

-## Technologies
+## Technologies & Methodologies

 - Node.js
 - Express, Express-Session